ALCÁZAR

 UP LANGREO

-In 1961-62, CE Europa were champions of the Catalan group in Third Division.
-During those times, in order to get promoted to Second Division, the teams had to compete in a qualifying round against another Third Division champion.
-In this occasion, it was against Unión Popular de Langreo, a Champion from Asturias and with a very competitive team.
-In the home match, the "escapulats" won their match 2-1, even if the result was not very inspiring for the away game, due to the Asturian team's strength.
-Despite everything, on their away game, CE Europa only lost by a tight 1-0.
-Therefore, they had to play a tie-breaker match in a neutral stadium.
-The RFEF, surprisingly decided that this game was going to take place in Burgos – not that far from Langreo (293km) compared to Barcelona (607km).
-The match in Burgos could be considered as a trap were CE Europa lost 1-0.
-Apart from a very controversial conduct from the referee (Gómez Platas), CE Europa was denigrated with many obstructions, for example, the pitch was abundantly watered to make Langreo's game.
-It is believed that behind all of this there was a political interest because the miners from Asturias were on a revolt and Franco's dictatorship believed that promoting UP Langreo would defuse tensions.
+In 1961-62, Europa was champion of the Catalan group of the Tercera División.
+During those times, in order to get promoted to the Segunda, the teams had to prevail in a playoff match against another Third Division champion.
+On this occasion, it was against Unión Popular de Langreo, who topped the Asturian group after scoring more than 100 goals.
+In the first leg, the Catalans won just 2-1 and left the apparently stronger Langreo as the favorites for promotion.
+Nevertheless, in the away game, Europa only lost by a tight 1-0.
+Therefore, they had to play a tiebreaker in a neutral stadium.
+The RFEF surprisingly decided that this game was going to take place in Burgos, not that far from Langreo (293km) compared to Barcelona (607km).
+Many circumstances led the Catalans to believe that the match in Burgos could be a trap.
+Apart from a very controversial conduct from the referee (Gómez Platas), Europa suffered many obstacles, such as the pitch, which was abundantly watered to make Langreo’s game.
+It is believed that behind all of this, there were political interests.
+The miners in Asturias organized chaotic revolts, and Franco’s dictatorship believed that promoting UP Langreo would defuse tensions.

 VIETA

-Josep Vieta was an upright "europeista", in the broadest sense of the word.
-In the 1931 critical breakup, thanks to his crucial intervention, together with other members, he saved the club from extinction.
-Vieta was entirely against the merge with Gràcia FC; he would not allow the disappearance of all the glorious history that CE Europa had achieved up until then.
-With the help of some CE Europa players, such as Càndid Maurici and Joan Deprius, they achieved, after 1001 matches and a lot of suffering, to return to Catalan's major football category.
-Those were very tough years, for the reason that they had to start from zero.
-Although they ended up getting back on track, the Civil War and the Franquist dictatorship decision of abolishing all the competitions that were played during the warlike conflict, broke all the progression that the "escapulats" did.
-Nevertheless, because of the unconditional love that Vieta felt for CE Europa, he still kept working for the club.
-Thanks to him, a young seventeen-year-old called Antoni Ramallets came to our club to later become one of the best goalkeepers in Spanish football.
+Josep Vieta was a true europeista in the broadest sense of the word.
+His participation in the crucial intervention in 1931, for example, saved the club from extinction.
+Vieta was entirely against the merger with Gràcia FC; he would not allow the disappearance of all the glorious history that CE Europa had achieved up until then.
+With the help of some players, such as Cándido Mauricio and Joan Deprius, they managed to return to Catalan’s major football category.
+Those were very tough years, as the club had to start from scratch.
+Although they ended up getting back on track, the Civil War and the Francoist dictatorship’s decision to abolish all the competitions that were played during the warlike conflict broke all the progression that the ‘escapulats’ did.
+Concretely, the escapulats had achieved promotion in 1937, which was canceled by the regime after the Civil War.
+Nevertheless, because of the unconditional love that Vieta felt for Europa, he stayed at the club.
+Not only did he occupy the club’s presidency for some years or sign Antoni Ramallets, but Vieta did everything, from painting the stadium seats and mowing the grass to changing the scoreboard and checking up on the lives of the players.

 WEBPAGE